yeetssite/suite/3.Python/README.md

 # Python scripts

 > Note: These python scripts require **Python 3** to run.
-If you don't have Python 3 installed, install it(as shown below).
+> If you don't have Python 3 installed, install it:

 ### Installing python 3